 This content is imported from Instagram.
 You may be able to find the same content in another format, or you may be able to find more information, at their web site.

-Another style highlight from The Last Dance, photos of which have already made it onto countless Instagram mood board pages, is the incredible array of sunglasses on display.
+sunglasses on display.
 We see Jordan giving tense interviews about his gambling habits in thick-rimmed Ray-Bans and playing golf while chewing on a Cohiba in Oakley Wind Jackets.
 Scottie Pippen performs an impromptu victory dance after another championship win on the private jet back to Chicago, popping his massive elbows left and right, in a pair of tiny little futuristic shades (Dr Robotnik eat your heart out).
 Dennis Rodman's eyewear game – and style in general –would make even the most hardened Fashion Week peacock suffer an existential wardrobe crisis.

 TIM ZIELENBACH Getty Images